South Korea pardons disgraced former President Park Geun-hye - KESQ

 In January this year, South Korea’s highest court upheld Park’s reduced 20-year prison term.
 She also faced an additional two-year sentence over a 2018 conviction for meddling in the nomination of candidates for the conservative political party she previously led.

 Park, 69, underwent shoulder surgery in 2019 while serving her prison term, according to the Justice Ministry.
-She had been spotted by local media multiple times going to hospital using a wheelchair.
+She had been spotted by local media multiple times going to hospital in a wheelchair.

+Speaking through her lawyer following the pardon Friday, Park apologized “to the people for causing so much concern.”

+“I will concentrate on getting treated and try to thank the people myself in the earliest time possible,” Park said, as relayed by her lawyer Yoo Yeong-ha, who did not give details of her health condition.

+Park has been hospitalized at the Samsung Medical Center in Seoul since November 22, the hospital’s communication team confirmed to CNN, but the cause of her stay was not shared due to confidentiality.

+Park also thanked President Moon and the government for granting her pardon.

-The Blue House spokesperson added Moon is hoping Park’s pardon would become an opportunity to start a new era of unity and harmony and asked for understanding from those opposed to the decision.
+The Blue House spokesperson added Moon hopes Park’s pardon would be an opportunity to start a new era of unity and harmony and asked for understanding from those opposed to the decision.

 Justice Minister Park Beom-kye said in a briefing the pardon would be a chance to bring the Korean people together to overcome the national crisis caused by the pandemic and to move on to the future.